ericelliott/applitude/README.markdown

 The `.render()` method is called after:
 1 all `.beforeRender` callbacks have fired, and
-1 the page ready event has fired.
+1 the DOM is ready to be manipulated

 If you need to fetch some data asynchronously before you render your module, Applitude helps speed things up by launching your asynchronous calls as early as possible.
 Just load your data in the `.load()` method.
 For example, grab Skrillex info from BandsInTown: